setu-parekh/income-prediction/README.md

 * Hence, people with lower income can easily be identified from above factors and targeted for marketing of degree courses.

+## Classifier Performance Evaluation
+* Following machine learning models were created to predict an individual's income:
+  * K-Nearest Neighbour (Accuracy: 82%)
+  * Logistic Regression (Accuracy: 78%)
+  * Decision Tree (Accuracy: 80%)
+  * Naive Bayes (Accuracy: 78%)
+  * Random Forest (Accuracy: 83%)
+  * Neural Networks (Accuracy: 77%)

+## Conclusion
+* We identified Age, Education, Marital Status, Occupation, Relationship, Capital gain and Hours per week out of total 14 attributes as important factors for predicting income.
+* We developed various machine learning classification models to predict the income based on these factors.
+The accuracy of all the model lies between 77 - 83%.
+* Hence, based on these identified factors and classification models, we can target the people earning less than 50K to enroll into college for further education.